-Reasonable force refers to the physical contact to restrain and control children using no more force than is needed.
+'Reasonable force' refers to the physical contact to restrain and control children using no more force than is needed.'
 The use of reasonable force is down to the professional judgement of the staff member concerned and will be determined by individual circumstances and the vulnerability of any child with Special Educational Needs or Disability (SEND) will be considered.

-The use of reasonable force will be minimised through positive and proactive behaviour support and de-escalation and will follow government guidance outlined below:

-- Use of Reasonable Force in Schools (2013) - Reducing the need for restraint and restrictive intervention (2019)

-There is robust recording of any incident where positive handling or restraint has been used.
+- The use of reasonable force will be minimised through positive and proactive behaviour support and de-escalation and will follow government guidance (Use of Reasonable Force in Schools 2013; Reducing the need for restraint and restrictive intervention, 2019). - There is robust recording of any incident where positive handling or restraint has been used.
 Further review of the incident is carried out to reflect on how the incident could be avoided, this will involve the child and their family.

-The process around how the setting manages concerns where a professional may pose a risk to pupils and our response to low level concerns can be accessed in Allegations of Abuse Against Professionals section of this policy.
+The process around how the setting manages concerns where a professional may pose a risk to learners and our response to low level concerns can be accessed in section $\frac{2.8}{2.8}$ Allegations of abuse made against professionals.